-You should send this letter to your employer, as well as Human Resources so that they have the letter on file.
+You should send this letter to your manager, as well as Human Resources so that they have the letter on file.

 Sample Resignation Letter

-Use the sample resignation letter below as a template for your own letter.
-Be sure to rewrite the letter to fit your particular employment situation.
+Use the sample resignation letter below as a template for your own letter, but just be sure to rewrite the letter to fit your particular employment situation.

 Your City, State Zip Code